 Installing sufficient insulation in your home need not be expensive especially if you are on a budget.
 Many householders are entitled to a grant to cover some if not all of the costs involved.
 The government’s energy review of 2006 entitles households on a low income to help with the expense of insulation, lighting costs and the provision of more efficient heating systems.

-Subsidies are available for both loft and cavity wall insulation from British Gas as part of a Government Initiative, you will have to arrange a free survey to see if you qualify.
-It may also be possible to get free insulation under the ‘Here to Help’ scheme if your circumstances permit it.
+Subsidies are available for both loft and cavity wall insulation as part of a Government Initiative, you will have to apply to see if you qualify.